 In other words, a BUI conviction can be based on actual impairment or an excessive BAC.

-Massachusetts law prohibits operating any vessel while under the influence of drugs or alcohol.
-The term “vessel” means a “watercraft of every description, except a seaplane on the water used or capable of being used as a means of transportation on water.”
-(Mass.
-Gen. Laws Ann. ch.
-90B, § 1 (2016).)
-A person can be convicted of boating under the influence for operating a vessel while:
+The term "vessel" means a "watercraft of every description, except a seaplane on the water used or capable of being used as a means of transportation on water."
+So, you could theoretically be convicted of a BUI on a sailboat, canoe, rowboat, or any other type of watercraft.